Sindhi languages

-The Sindhi languages or Sindhic are Sindhi, its dialects and those Indo-Aryan languages closest to it.
-They include some varieties traditionally considered to be Gujarati:
+The Sindhi languages or Sindhic include Sindhi and its dialects as well as Indo-Aryan languages closely related to it.

 Lasi and Sindhi Bhil are sometimes added, but are commonly considered dialects of Sindhi proper.
-It's not clear if Jandavra is Sindhi or Gujarati.
+It is not clear if Jandavra is Sindhi or Gujarati.
 Though Dhatki is a Rajasthani language, it is heavily influenced by Sindhi and Kutchi.
+Khetrani shares grammatical features with both Sindhi and Saraiki but is not mutually intelligible with either.